Surface: world tracking

 List of Android devices compatible with ARCore: access the ARCore support devices here.

-Surface for Assets (an alternative without interaction)
+World tracking for Assets (an alternative without interaction)

 Currently, content anchored in Onirix can be consumed either directly from a 3D model (asset viewer for web AR).
 If you want to display a fully anchored 3D model, and you don't need to add interaction with other elements through a complete Onirix scene, you can use this anchor mode.